armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 - ``
 - ``
 CDaaS deploys the v2 instance of the application with 10 pods (20 total pods between v1 and v2).
-At the end of the deployment, CDaaS deploys a new HPA resource that targets the new v2 application.
+At the end of the deployment, CD as a service deploys a new HPA resource that targets the new v2 application.
-If the deployment needs to be rolled back, CDaaS deletes the v2 application and re-creates the original HPA.
+If the deployment needs to be rolled back, CD as a service deletes the v2 application and re-creates the original HPA.

 **Before deployment**